hrishim/llvl_prog1_book/src/c_syntax.md

 }
 ```

 This loop is executed as long as the expression expr1 evaluates to a non-zero value (i.e. true).
 The expression can be any legal expression in the C programming language.
 Usually it will involve a relational/logical operator.
-This while-loop example gives the same result as the for-loop example above:
+The while-loop example below gives the same result as the for-loop example above:

 ```c